summerlight/anlp/proposal.md

  * Build a weighted graph using error rates between two languages as weight values.
  * Partition the graph to determine similar language sets.

-Once we partition sets, we can repeatedly try LID with advanced features and find similar languages until narrowing down to one answer.
-We cannot assume that all languages in the document are in a same group; this is one reason that we model this problem as a sequence labeling problem.
+Once similar language sets are achieved, we can repeatedly try LID with advanced features and categorize similar languages until narrowing down to one answer.
+We cannot assume that all languages in a document are in a same group; it is one reason of this being a sequence labeling problem.

-We expect that many generic features (like characters, words, N-grams, morphological,... etc) could be shared among identifiers, though language specific features can also be introduced.
-Furthermore, an ideal configuration for given a set of methods/features could be automatically derived via enumerating the state space.
+We expect that many generic features (like characters, words, N-grams, etc) can be shared among identifiers, while language specific features can also be introduced.
+Furthermore, an ideal configuration for a given set of features could be automatically derived by enumerating possible state space.

 ### Evaluation